-The input named Lightkey Input is used to receive MIDI from other applications.
-Select Lightkey Input as the destination port in an application that can send MIDI.
-Lightkey sends feedback for those bindings to the Lightkey Output port.
+The input named Lightkey Input can be used to receive MIDI from other applications.
+It appears as destination in other MIDI-capable apps, eliminating the need to use a virtual MIDI bus (like the IAC Driver) to send MIDI between apps.
+Feedback for bindings in Lightkey Input is sent to the Lightkey Output port.